-Please note the TRC Requirements for Good Farm Management in Taranaki booklet, published in March 2017, is being updated to take account of the new freshwater regulations.
-It therefore should not be relied upon.
+Please note the TRC Requirements for Good Farm Management in Taranaki booklet (March 2017) and Council guidance sheets are currently being updated to take account of the new freshwater regulations.
+They therefore should not be relied upon.
 Instead, please contact the Council directly if you have any questions.

 Get started on your application process - find out what's required and which consent form to use for the activity you are planning.

 All resource consent applications can be completed online.
 Downloadable PDFs are also available.
 Consent forms relating to withdrawal, surrender or transfer, and submission forms, are available only as downloadable PDFs.

 Please read the notes on this page before starting.